 EVIDENCE/FOUND PROPERTY:

 GPD will collect and store physical evidence in cases for which they assume responsibility.
-They will also store and dispose of found property turned in and properly documented on CS report forms.
+GPD will also store and dispose of found property turned in and properly documented on CS report forms.
 Property items of low value (less then $500) will be kept by CS for a minimum of 90 days in a "lost and found" status to allow rightful owners an opportunity to claim them.
 Unclaimed items of low value exceeding 90 days will be disposed of by CS.
-Items of higher value (more then $500) will be turned over to GPD.
+Items of higher value (more than $500) will be turned over to GPD.

 ARRESTS: